IUCNN/IUCNN/vignettes/Approximate_IUCN_Red_List_assessments_with_IUCNN.md

 )
 ```

-# Introduction
+# Background
-The conservation assessments of the Global Red List of the International Union for the Conservation of nature (www.iucn.org), are arguably one of the most thorough and widely used tools to assess the global extinction risk of species.
-However, IUCN assessments---usually performed by a group of specialists for each taxonomic group, or professional assessors---are time and data intense, and therefore a large fraction of global plant and animal species have not yet been evaluated.
-IUCNN implements neural networks to predict the IUCN status of so far not evaluated or data deficient species based on publicly available geographic distribution and environmental data and existing red lists from other species.
-A typical application example are to predict conservation status of some plant species using all evaluated species in the same family as training data.
+The Red List of the International Union for the Conservation of nature (www.iucn.org, IUCN RL), is arguably one of the most thorough and widely used tools to assess the global extinction risk of species.
+However, the IUCN RL assessment process---usually performed by a group of specialists for each taxonomic group, or professional assessors---are time consuming, and therefore only a small fraction of global biodiversity has been evaluated for the IUCN RL, with a strong bias towards vertebrates and certain regions.
+These biases and the low fraction of species evaluated, bias conservation towards evaluated groups and prevent synthetic, large-scale ecological and biogeographic analyses of extinction risk.

+IUCNN implements neural networks to predict the IUCN status of so far not evaluated or data deficient species based on species traits.
+IUCNN models are trained on the existing IUCN RL assessments and any traits may be used for prediction, although IUCNN implements a workflow based solely on publicly available geo-referenced species occurrence records and environmental data.
+Typical examples for the application of IUCNN are to predict the conservation status of a large number of species, to approximate extinction risk or number of threatened species in a region or specific taxonomic group for synthetic analyses or to predict the IUCN category of individual species of interest for systematic or ecological case studies.

 ```{r setup}
 library(IUCNN)